All Episodes

 He's moved on.

-Uh comment about his income.
+Comment about his income.

-No, he's had a fixed income.
+He's had a fixed income.

-How do you are you there?
+How do you, are you there?

 Yeah.

-He said he made good investment while you're earning that's a very low blow.
+He said he made good investments while you're earning money.

 Why would you dare ask that question?

-Uh yeah, right.
+Ah, yeah, right.

-I why should I?
+Why should I?

-Uh because I'm logical and uh these people aren't.
+Because I'm logical, and these people aren't.

-And anybody that would actually believe this stuff aren't aren't very uh thinking people in my I don't think too many people believe it.
+And anybody that would actually believe this stuff aren't very thinking people.

-I think some people don't care about it and some people do.
+I think some people don't care about it, and some people do.

-But I don't think too many people believe that Harry Reed was in law practice two years uh back in the early eighties and made enough money to be living off to this day and send his five kids to hundred semesters of college.
+But I don't think too many people believe that Harry Reid was in law practice two years back in the early 80s and made enough money to be living off to this day and send his five kids to 100 semesters of college and somehow find a way to make $1.1 million on a piece of property he didn't own.

 Some people don't care.

-He's a democrat, and he's a good person.
+He's a Democrat and he's a good person.

-The liberal is a good person cares about people.
+The Liberal is a good person.

-Cares about the homeless, cares about the poor, of course doesn't, but I mean this is the reputation.
+Cares about the homeless, cares about the poor.

-It just a lot of people don't care.
+Just a lot of people don't care.

 In fact, more power to him.

-Here is uh Mike in False Church, Virginia.
+Here is Mike in Falls Church, Virginia.

 Great to have you on the program, sir.

-Oh, hi Rush.
+Oh, hi, Rush.

-Uh Megadetto's uh Mike in Falls Church, Virginia.
+Mega Ditto's Mike of Falls Church, Virginia.

 You could probably figure it out.

-Well, is it the dealership or the manufacturer that uh it's the dealership.
+Is it the dealership or the manufacturer?

-The dealership, the owner of the dealership.
+The owner of the dealership?

 Ah, okay.